kristinas/IPDL-Maude/README.md

 - Multi-Party Coin Toss (Sec.
 4) for induction;
 - Two-Party GMW Protocol (Sec.
 5) for induction.

-In the [lib](https://github.com/kristinas/IPDL-Maude/tree/main/lib "lib") folder  we have the formalizations of the case studies:
+In the [lib](https://github.com/kristinas/IPDL-Maude/tree/main/lib "lib") folder  we have the formalizations of the case studies (if an item of the list above is missing here, its implementation is ongoing):
 - `secure.maude` for CPA Security;
 - `preProcessing.maude` for 1-Out-Of-2 Pre-Processing;
 - `multipartyCoinToss.maude` for Multi-Party Coin Toss.